kristenvaccaro/antisocial-computing/assignments.md

 As a general rule, I do not like to "count" participation, but you should expect to speak at least once in every class.
 If concerns about a lack of participation emerge, we may begin counting or measuring contributions.

+In addition, I plan to use _cold calls_, which are random calls to students.
+Cold call questions are a mix of testing comprehension of the readings, as well as deeper critiques and discussion.
+You get 3 “passes” over the quarter where you can skip the question if you have not read the paper.
+If you have not read the paper in advance, you must disclose this when called on.
+Violations of this policy amount to an Academic Integrity violation.

 ## Critique

 You will need to write four [critiques](https://kristenvaccaro.github.io/antisocial-computing/critiques.html) on readings over the quarter.
 Detailed [instructions for critiques here](https://kristenvaccaro.github.io/antisocial-computing/critiques.html).